Michael-Yee/data_science/blogs/visualization.md

 ### Reports

-The software must have the ability to manipulate the relevant data (in countless different ways) to then be compiled into a quickly digestible report.
+The software must have the ability to manipulate the relevant data to then be compiled into a quickly digestible report.

 ### Real-Time